about white design

 Furniture has always been a powerful draw in my life.

 As a teen, I pored over Architectural Digest and home-interior magazines, losing myself for hours in a world of beautiful objects.
 My first job out of college was stuffing pillows in a custom-furniture business.
-Later, when things bottomed out for me in the early nineties with a stay in drug rehab, it was factory work at a furniture plant that saved my life.
+Later, in the early nineties, it was factory work at a furniture plant that saved my life.
 No longer on the sidelines drooling over glossy pictures or fulfilling a mindless unskilled task, I was where the real action was, building something.
 Table tops and drawer panels, to be specific.
 I worked the glue reel; a huge automated clamping machine.
 The job was physically demanding and I loved it.

 Fast forward to 2005.
 A medical emergency struck: my right leg had a deep vein thrombosis that kept me confined to a brutal hospital bed for 5 days.
 I'd heard stories of people who died from blood clots and got spooked.
 I questioned what I wanted from my future, and started out with a first step of rearranging my apartment, revitalizing a stagnant space by stirring up the energy.
 I needed a coffee table and went shopping but found nothing I cared for, so I built one.
 Then another.
 The process thrilled me and time became nonexistent.
 The only problem was my apartment became a dust collection system.
 I needed more space.
 And I needed more tools to make this stuff because ideas were flooding my head so fast I felt schizophrenic.